dazthecorgi/docs/docs/api/03-q-storage/01-user-manual/03-working-with-objects/02-upload-an-object.md

 When you upload a file to QStorage, it is stored as an object.
 Objects consist of the file data and metadata that describes the object.
 You can have an unlimited number of objects in a bucket.
 Before you can upload files to a QStorage bucket, you need write permissions for the bucket.

-You can upload any file type—images, backups, data, movies, and so on—into a QStorage bucket.
+You can upload any file type — images, backups, data, movies, and so on — into a QStorage bucket.
 The maximum size of a file that you can upload depends on the method you use:

 * Using the QStorage CLI: Up to 5 GB in a single operation
 * Using multipart upload: Up to 5 TB